 - Averted by the 1963 X: The Man With X-Ray Eyes.
 In its theatrical release, the lead character ultimately blinds himself, because his super-eyesight has shown him the swirling madness that underlies reality.
 For years, rumors circulated that his self-mutilation was originally meant to be followed by the terrifying line: "I can still see!"
 The DVD commentary, however, reveals that this line was inserted as a spur-of-the-moment improvisation by director Roger Corman, who found it unsatisfying and opted to stick with the original script.

-- Scott Pilgrim Vs The World has an alternative ending, which consists of Scott getting with Knives rather than Ramona.
+- Scott Pilgrim vs. The World has an alternative ending, which consists of Scott getting with Knives rather than Ramona.

-- Transformers: Dark Of The Moon's original ending can be read in the movie adaptations.
+- Transformers: Dark of the Moon's original ending can be read in the movie adaptations.
 According to those, Megatron finally decides to end the war after his constant failures, forms a truce with the Autobots, and heads back to Cybertron.
 The movie ending gives us a complete opposite scenario: Megatron proposes a truce, but Optimus Prime kills him without hesitation.
 Cybertron is (apparently) destroyed, and though the war is over, there are still many Decepticons lurking around Earth whose faith is never touched upon.

 - The Golden Compass was originally filmed to stay true to the book's ending, but executives didn't want a Downer Ending to launch a franchise, so scenes of Roger's death were cut and moved to the sequel that never happened.
+Additionally many audiences were left confused and mistakenly thought Lyra travelling to another world was actually her dying and going to Heaven.

 - National Treasure originally ended with the protagonists learning of a new treasure to search for.
 It was intended to be an And the Adventure Continues ending, but test audiences assumed it as a Sequel Hook.